-I am creating this list for my self (and for you of course) and because is a question I get often from people wanting to make the transition to UX Design.
+I am creating this list for myself (and for you of course) and because is a question I get often from people wanting to make the transition to UX Design.
 These are books that I have read and found useful.
-I have categorised them according to the moment your are in your career and the different roles and challenges you may face along the way.
+I have categorised them according to the moment you are in your career and the different roles and challenges you may face along the way.

 For anyone starting out, or simply haven’t read them, these are great books about the foundations of user experience as a discipline.

 - The elements of user experience by Jesse James Garret

 - The design of everyday things by Don Norman